 David Braithwaite, Chairman of TWGCT

-The Trust’s objectives are;
+The Trust’s objectives are to;

-collate a good understanding of the population dynamics and ecological requirements of the wild goat herd by primarily, but not exclusively, working with landowners, conservation organisations, academic researchers and institutions and Government agencies.
-This understanding will be translated into a long-term herd management plan.
+• collate a good understanding of the population dynamics and ecological requirements of the wild goat herd by primarily, but not exclusively, working with landowners, conservation organisations, academic researchers and institutions and Government agencies.
+This understanding will be translated into a long-term herd conservation management plan.

-provide information and education about the wild goats by primarily working with and through social media, the Media, education institutions and local interest groups
+• provide information and education about the wild goats by primarily working with and through social media, the Media, education institutions and local interest groups

-TWGCT to seek legal protection for the wild goat herd to help its long-term conservation as a natural and cultural asset to Scotland.
+• seek legal protection for the wild goat herd to help its long-term conservation as a natural and cultural asset to Scotland.

 Contact us